Exclusive photoproduction of light and heavy vector mesons: thresholds to very high energies: Introduction

-With the high-energy behaviour of $\gamma+p\rightarrow V+p$ described by $\mathbb P$ exchange, it is natural to seek an explanation for the cross section at low-energies and determine whether a unified approach to the entire $s$-do\-main is possible.
+Continuing with this last point, having noted that the high-energy behaviour of $\gamma+p\rightarrow V+p$ is described by $\mathbb P$ exchange, it is natural, as herein, to seek an explanation for the cross section at low-energies and determine whether a unified approach to the entire $s$-do\-main is possible.
 Both these issues were addressed in Ref.\,\cite{Pichowsky:1996tn}, which explored the reaction mechanism depicted in Fig.\,\ref{FigPomMechanism} using phenomenological inputs for the required elements.
 This approach sees the ${\mathpzc q}\bar {\mathpzc q}$ component of the photon, where $\mathpzc q$ is chosen from the set $\{{\mathpzc q}=u/d,s,c,b\}$, depending on $V$, exposed by interaction with the proton via $\mathbb P$-exchange and then transformed into the on-shell vector meson when sufficient reaction energy is available, \emph{i.e}., once the threshold energy is exceeded:

 Here $m_p=0.939\,$GeV is the proton mass and $m_V$ is that of the vector meson produced.

 The $\gamma\to {\mathpzc q}\bar {\mathpzc q} +\mathbb{P}\to V$ transition matrix element in Fig.\,\ref{FigPomMechanism} can be calculated using QCD propagators and vertices, which may be obtained using either continuum or lattice Schwinger function methods (C[L]SMs).
 There are three nonperturbative, matrix-valued Schwin\-ger functions; and in the Ref.\,\cite{Tang:2024pky} study of $\gamma + p \to J/\psi + p$, they were calculated using CSMs \cite{Eichmann:2016yit, Burkert:2017djo, Roberts:2021nhw, Binosi:2022djx, Ding:2022ows, Ferreira:2023fva, Achenbach:2025kfx}.
 The analysis delivered parameter-free predictions for both differential and total cross sections from near threshold to very high energies that are in agreement with much available data.